 The country takes immense pride in a long history of creating some of the world's finest hand-made products and gift items that proudly declare “Made in Italy”, a mark of superior quality.
 So what are we talking about?
 We want you to think of world-famous fashion designers, speciality foods, flagship stores, and an endless list of uniquely crafted (and brewed!) souvenirs from Italy that uphold the Italian tradition.
-Wherever your tours take you, Italy will not only charm you but leave you spoilt for choice when looking for souvenirs!
+Wherever your tours take you, Italy will not only charm you but leave you spoilt for choice when looking for the best souvenirs!

-Visiting Italy for the first time perhaps?
-Expect to meet big Italian and European name fashion brands such as Versace, Gucci, Prada, and many more.
-And, don’t we all know that Milan is Italy’s fashion capital?
-Here, you can buy lots of classy designer items ranging from clothes, shoes, jewelry, and perfumes.
+When you visit Italy for the first time, expect to meet big Italian and European name fashion brands such as Versace, Gucci, Prada, and many more.

 You will be pleasantly surprised to learn that when in Italy, the prices of these huge Italian brands are generally lower than the international ones.
 So if you have been longing for that high-end Gucci handbag, now is your best chance.
 If your Italian visit restricts to the capital, don't lose hope.
 There is an affordable outlet mall in Rome, where you can find fair prices for many high-end brands.

 Though you will find authentic, quality leather products throughout Italy, Florence is the best place to buy when you want an incredibly designed handmade purse, belt or coat.
 Why not head to Santa Croce and check for yourself what the biggest Italian brands are selling?
 If time allows you, take a tour of the expansive San Lorenzo Market where you will definitely find the very best souvenirs.
 Here we found dozens of booths and stores selling all types of leather products.
 We promise you, your souvenir from Italy could just be waiting for you there.

 Italian wine is one of the best souvenirs from Italy.
 After all this time, we still ask our friends to send us a bottle of Primitivo from key locations in the country.
 Wine is a great Italy souvenir and it doesn't matter what part of this Mediterranean nation you are travelling, you are always sure of finding great wine.
 As we made our travels through Italy, we had a fair share of their great wines.
 And there are many good wines in Italy.
-Some of our favorites were the red wines from Puglia, and the Tuscany regions.
+Some of our favourites were the red wines from Puglia, and the Tuscany regions.
 But there are many Italian regions with local producers that sell the best Italian wines you could possibly imagine.

 A bottle of wine makes a special Italian souvenir especially for people who appreciate an extraordinary glass of red.
-Who wouldn't appreciate a bottle of vintage wine as an Italian souvenir?
+Who wouldn't appreciate a bottle of vintage wine as a great souvenir?
 You can wrap these delicate souvenirs from Italy in a quality-padded wine bag, or simply follow our ‘innovative' example; pack the bottles in your clothes for extra padding to avoid breakage.

-Whether a believer or not, you can't help to notice that Rome, besides being the nation's capital, is also the capital of Christianity.
+Whether a believer or not, you can't help but notice that Rome, besides being the nation's capital, is also the capital of Christianity.
 With the Vatican City located within Rome, there is obviously no shortage of religious shops selling religious art you can only buy in Italy.
 Besides rosary beads, religious souvenirs that you can buy include pendants, statues, cards, medals, and towels, among others.